Labetalol

 What is it?

-What are the benefits of taking labetalol?
+What are the benefits of taking labetalol in pregnancy?

 Labetalol can help to control high blood pressure and therefore reduces the risk of pregnancy complications.

-Use of labetalol in pregnancy is common and there is no concern that it causes harm.
 Labetalol belongs to a family of medicines called beta blockers.
-Studies have not shown that beta blockers cause birth defects, stillbirth, or preterm birth.
-Women taking beta blockers may be more likely to have a small baby.
-However, a small baby can be due to underlying health conditions that beta blockers are commonly used to treat, like high blood pressure.
-It is therefore difficult to know if a beta blocker has also contributed to the baby being small.
+Studies have not shown that beta blockers cause birth defects, stillbirth or preterm birth.
+Women taking beta blockers may be more likely to have a small baby; however, a small baby can be due to underlying health conditions that beta blockers are commonly used to treat, like high blood pressure.
+It is therefore difficult to know if a beta blocker might affect the baby’s weight.

-Occasionally, beta blockers used in late pregnancy can affect the baby for a short while after birth (for example, causing low blood sugar).
-The baby may require an extra day or two in hospital following birth to look out for any problems.
-If these occur, they can be easily treated and usually settle quickly.
+Occasionally, beta blockers used in late pregnancy can affect your baby for a short while after birth (for example, causing low blood sugar).
+Your baby may require an extra day or two in hospital following birth to look out for any problems.
+If these occur, they can be treated and usually settle quickly.

 Are there any alternatives to taking labetalol?